Updated – August 2018

 - Ticket machines at London underground stations, which accept bank notes, coins and credit or debit cards;

-- Oyster ticket stop agents, normally newsagents;
+- Oyster ticket stop agents, normally newsagents close to stations;

 - Selected National Rail stations;